-- Recruit and retain employees whose personal values align with company values
+- Recruit and retain employees whose personal values align with company values.

-- Build a robust talent management strategy
+- Build a robust talent management strategy.

-- Reward and recognize employees for making ethical decisions
+- Reward and recognize employees for making ethical decisions.

-- Protect your company’s global reputation
+- Protect your employer brand.

 - Civic virtue (what we call citizenship in US)